-The Code of GPP states that in no case can health professional's be offered items with significant monetary value or incentives of any kind to use, prescribe, purchase or recommend a product or influence the outcome of a clinical trial.
-The delivery of objects such as books or materials on optical, magnetic, electronic and scientific equipment are excluded from this, if the secured value of these articles as a whole is less than 50 daily minimum wages equivalent to \$200.00 USD.
+The Code of GPP states that in no case can health professionals be offered items with significant monetary value or incentives of any kind to use, prescribe, purchase or recommend a product or influence the outcome of a clinical trial.
+The delivery of objects such as books or materials on optical, magnetic, electronic and scientific equipment are excluded from this, if the secured value of these articles as a whole is less than 50 times the daily minimum wage, equivalent to 200.00 USD.